-Recently we had a shoot for our long term client of ours, Anisa International.
+Recently we did a shoot for a long term client of ours, Anisa International.
 You already know what its for, right?
 Yep, chrome cosmetic brushes.
-This time the client wanted the brushes to be photographed directly from the top (top-down shot), which brought up an interesting challenge to me.
+This time the client wanted the brushes to be photographed directly from the top (top-down shot), which brought up an interesting challenge for me.

 It took me 10 minutes to build this lighting setup:

-As you can see, I’ve used a translucent sheet of plastic (this one) mounted on a plastic PVC pipes (any construction store like Home Depot has them) with scotch tape.
-I then bent it to form half-a-cylinder shape and fixed everything with the wires.
-Then I cut an opening for a lens in the middle of DIY tent and mounted the whole setup using diffuser holder arms.
+As you can see, I’ve used a translucent sheet of plastic (this one) mounted on plastic PVC pipes (any construction store like Home Depot has them) with scotch tape.
+I then bent it to form a half-cylinder shape and fixed everything with the wires.
+Then I cut an opening for a lens in the middle of my DIY light tent and mounted the whole setup using diffuser holder arms.

-I won’t to tell you much about the lighting, is should be pretty self explainable: Two stripboxes from sides to form desired gradient, one spot light for a brush hair.
-The brush hair absorbs much more light then the handle, therefore it should be lit with a more intense light.
+I won’t say much about the lighting.
+It should be pretty self explanatory: two strip boxes, one on either side, to form the desired gradient, one spot light for the bristles.
+The brush’s bristles absorb much more light than the handle, therefore it should be lit with a more intense light.

-- The camera I was using (technical camera best for focus and perspective tricks) was not necessary here, but I had to use it because canon 5DMKII USB controller stopped working and I couldn’t shoot tethered with it.
+- The camera I was using (my technical camera, best for focus and perspective tricks) was not necessary here, but I had to use it because my Canon 5DMKII USB controller stopped working and I couldn’t shoot tethered with it.

-- The piece of scotch tape inside was a fix for the crack in the plastic, it was not affecting the picture as it is transparent:-)
+- The piece of scotch tape inside was a fix for a crack in the plastic.
+It did not affect the picture, as the tape is transparent:-)

 The image came out as perfect as can be in this situation.
-Nice and smooth gradient (where needed) over the brush handle and the only thing left for post production was a tiny reflection from a lens (it is a line on top of the brush).
+A nice and smooth gradient (where needed) over the brush handle and the only thing left for post production was a tiny reflection from the lens (it is the line on top of the brush).

-I had stripboxes close to our DIY diffuser, so that the bottom edge of the box was almost touching it.
-This formed a bright line followed by darker at the bottom of the brush.
-This was needed to show the reflective nature of brush surface.
+I had strip boxes close to my DIY light tent, so that the bottom edge of the box was almost touching it.
+This formed a bright line followed by darker line at the bottom of the brush.
+This was needed to show the reflective nature of the brush’s surface.

 Another brush done with the same setup:

-If you look closer, you’ll find that I forgot to turn off the hair light (which wasn’t necessary here) and it added that bright highlight on top tip of the brush.
+If you look closely, you’ll find that I forgot to turn off the hair light (which wasn’t necessary here) and it added that bright highlight on top edge of the brush.
 I had 6 “normal” brushes and only one brush-less.
 I simply did not think about that hair light.

-Therefore a tip for all of us: always re-evaluate lighting setup even when switching to a very similar product:-)
+Therefore, a tip for all of us: always re-evaluate the lighting setup, even when switching to a very similar product:-)

 Hope it was helpful.
-As usual, I wish best to you and your photography:-)
+As usual, I wish the best for you and your photography:-)